sudo-self/PiRa1n-OS/README.md

 More informations can be found [here](https://github.com/RPi-Distro/Pi-gen)

-## How to use piRa1n OS?
+## How to use piRa1n?
 And link to download built image of piRa1n-OS
 Check [this link](https://github.com/raspberryenvoie/piRa1n).

 ## Credits: